SCGP’s Commitment to Sustainable Supply Chains

 Supplier assessment involves evaluating suppliers' capabilities and ESG performance.
 This process includes gathering data on how suppliers align with the company's sustainability goals, conducting audits, and assessing compliance with labor practices, environmental regulations, and governance standards.

-Conduct risk assessment and certify all suppliers annually and continually, applying enterprise risk management framework covering environmental, Social, and Governance issues and spend analysis.
+Conduct risk assessment and certify all suppliers annually and continually, applying enterprise risk management framework covering environmental, Social, and Governance issues and business relevance as Spend/Volume Analysis and substitutability.

 Step 4.
 Supplier Segmentation